 True Random Numbers

 Have you ever asked yourself, ‘’where does this “randomness” come from?
 To generate a “true” random number, the computer.
 Measures some type of physical phenomenon that takes place outside of the computer.
 For example, the computer could measure the radioactive decay of an atom.
 According to quantum theory, there’s no way to know for sure when.
 Radioactive decay will occur, so this is essentially “pure randomness” from the universe.
 A thief will not easily predict when.
 Radioactive decay will take place.
-It can as well use noise from a fan while the user is doing.
+It can as well use noise from a fan while the user is doing it.
 The entries to generate them.
 A thief cannot know the exact moment you keyed in the numbers.

 Actually, there is this /dev/random device on.
 Linux, generates random numbers, “blocks” and doesn’t return a result until it gets enough.
 Entropy to return a truly random number.

 Also, Pseudorandom numbers are used as an alternative to “true” random numbers.
 In this case, a computer uses a seed value and an.
 Algorithm to generate numbers that seem to be random.
 However, they are predictable.
 Here, the computer doesn’t gather any random data from the environment.

 For instance, a fraudster knows the algorithm.
 And seed value a pseudorandom number generator uses.
 And let’s say an encryption algorithm gets a pseudorandom number from this algorithm and uses it to generate an encryption key without adding any additional randomness.
 An attacker who knows a lot can guess to know the pseudorandom number the encryption algorithm must have chosen in that case, breaking the encryption.